Welcome To MEBO Research

 2: Professional help : MEBO is steadfastly in close contact with experts throughout the world pursuing further research in genetic, metabolic, and any other potential cause of body malodour and halitosis conditions.
 Proactively pursue and initiate large scale research projects, such as the Alveolar Breath Study with Menssana Research, which may be partially sufferer-funded and partially grant-funded.

-3: International TMAU Test Program : MEBO Research and the Preventive Research Lab (PRL) of the Cleveland Clinic in Ohio have developed a TMAU Test Program, which looks for Primary and Secondary TMAU, measuring TMA levels and metabolic enzyme function involved in the metabolism of trimethylamine (TMA).
+3: International TMAU Test Program : MEBO Research has developed a TMAU Test Program, which looks for Primary and Secondary TMAU, measuring TMA levels and metabolic enzyme function involved in the metabolism of trimethylamine (TMA).

 4: Raising awareness : This campaign intends to promote in the medical community and society at large, international recognition of and interest in systemic causes of body odor, including genetic/metabolic body malodor and halitosis, and environmentally acquired body malodor and halitosis.
 One of the most powerful tools to raise awareness in society is to develop diagnostic tests through scientific research, which would identify the multiple types and causes of body and/or breath malodor, so that sufferers can take them to their physician.
 Thus, physicians can then certify to employers, educators, legislators, and the legal system that these difficult to control medical conditions do indeed exist.
 As society becomes better informed, the sufferer would consequently have a better opportunity for laws to be passed to protected him or her with employment accommodations and to protect against discrimination.

 MEBO Research has been involved in numerous raising awareness programs, including, but not limited to,